-If you or someone you love has suffered abuse at a rehab center in Illinois, contact the attorneys at Rosenfeld Injury Lawyers LLC for a free consultation.
-Our drug rehab center abuse lawyers can help you hold a negligent or criminal treatment center accountable for your damages.
+If you or someone you love has suffered sexual abuse at an in-patient drug or alcohol rehab center, contact the attorneys at Rosenfeld Injury Lawyers LLC for a free consultation.
+Our drug rehab center abuse lawyers can help you hold a negligent or criminal treatment center accountable for your injuries.
 You could be eligible for compensation through a civil claim against the rehab facility.
-Call our Chicago firm today at (888) 424-5757.
+Call our firm today at (888) 424-5757.

 What is Drug Rehab Center Abuse?

-Drug rehab center abuse refers to any action or omission that takes advantage of patients who are trying to obtain sobriety.
-Drug treatment facility abuse can take many forms.
-Patients may suffer physical abuse, neglect, or mistreatment at the hands of negligent staff members.
+Drug rehab center abuse is any action or omission that takes advantage of patients who are trying to obtain sobriety.
+Abuse in drug treatment facilities can take many forms.
+Patients might suffer physical violence, neglect, or mistreatment at the hands of negligent staff members.
 They may also suffer emotional abuse in the form of belittling, humiliation, isolation, or inappropriate use of restraints.

-Many types of drug rehab center abuse aim to give the perpetrator financial gain.
-Financial exploitation of drug rehab facility patients can involve healthcare fraud, breach of contract, or outright scams.
-Treatment centers may falsely advertise their services to patients or fail to meet the appropriate standards of care.
-They may engage in health insurance or drug fraud schemes that can harm patients.
-They may also steal and/or sell a patient’s information.
+Some rehab center abuse aims to give the perpetrator financial gain.
+Financial exploitation of rehab facility patients can involve health insurance fraud, breach of contract, or outright scams.
+Treatment centers may falsely advertise their services to patients, engage in health insurance or drug fraud schemes that can harm patients.
+They may also steal and/or sell a patient’s private information.

 Why Does Drug Treatment Center Sex Abuse Occur?

 The federal government has no official definition of what constitutes a drug treatment or rehabilitation facility.
 Licensing requirements can vary by state.
 Unlike doctor’s offices or other medical facilities, drug rehab facilities are typical businesses in the eyes of the law.
-They do not have to obey the standards of the medical industry.
-Any entrepreneur – with or without knowledge or experience – can start a drug rehab center.
+They do not have to conform to the standards imposed on the medical industry.
+Any entrepreneur— with or without medical education or experience— can open a drug rehab center.